 If you have a small aneurysm that hasn’t ruptured, your doctor may treat it with medications and a watch-and-wait approach.
 This means they take images of the aneurysm periodically to make sure it hasn’t grown.
 If it has, then you may need a procedure.

-As long as an aneurysm doesn’t rupture, it should pose no problems down the road.
-However, a ruptured aneurysm is fatal within the first 24 hours in about 40 percent of people.
-Furthermore, complications from a ruptured aneurysm are fatal in an additional 25 percent of people within six months of the event.
+A ruptured aneurysm is a life-threatening condition, with high mortality rates, particularly in the first days of the event.
 Many people who survive a ruptured aneurysm have effects that linger for the rest of their lives.
 Brain damage due to bleeding is irreversible.

 The outlook for people who have a stroke is much more varied.
-A hemorrhagic stroke is much more likely to be deadly, or leave a person with cognitive or physical disabilities.
-An ischemic stroke can be devastating or relatively mild.
+An ischemic stroke can be either be devastating or relatively mild.
 Some ischemic stroke survivors have few if any long-term symptoms.
+A hemorrhagic stroke, on the other hand, is more likely to be deadly or leave a person with cognitive or physical disabilities.